-From the Summit Tail, you can look over the beautiful view of the lush fields of the Great Pequest Valley and the Delaware Water Gap.
+From the Summit Trail, you can look over the beautiful view of the lush fields of the Great Pequest Valley and the Delaware Water Gap.
 The walking and biking trails also lead to astonishing views of the scenic Mountain Lake.
-Upon the mountainside, the park contains wide hiking trails that are a result of glacial boulders and outcroppings from nearly 21,000 years ago during the Wisconsin Ice Age.
-The park also offers much in terms of other activities including hunting, fishing, boating, picnicking and camping which make it an ideal destination for any outdoor lover.
+Upon the mountainside, the park contains extensive hiking trails that are a result of glacial boulders and outcroppings from nearly 21,000 years ago during the Wisconsin Ice Age.
+The park also offers much in terms of other activities, including hunting, fishing, boating, picnicking, and camping, which makes it an ideal destination for any outdoor lover.

 Jenny Jump State Forest's unique features are its astronomy observatory, a diverse ecosystem containing wildlife such as deer and wild turkeys, and rugged mountain landscape.
-Major facilities of the Jenny Jump State Park are also accessible to people with disabilities so that no one feels left behind.
+The major facilities of Jenny Jump State Park are also accessible to people with disabilities so that no one feels left behind.
 RV travelers can stay at the park as camping is available for smaller RV rigs in a 22-site primitive campground.
 Peak season at Jenny Jump State Forest runs from April until the end of October.

-For those that desire a bit more privacy eight shelters have been built near the top of Jenny Jump Mountain that offer spectacular views of the valley below.
-The shelters have furnished living rooms with wood burning stoves and two bed-rooms, each with double-deck bunks accommodating up to 4 people.
+For those that desire a bit more privacy, eight shelters have been built near the top of Jenny Jump Mountain, each one offering spectacular views of the valley below.
+The shelters have furnished living rooms with wood-burning stoves and two bedrooms, each with double-deck bunks accommodating up to four people.
 An outdoor grill is provided for cooking along with a picnic table with nearby showers and flush toilets.
-The campgrounds are small and only RVs and motor homes under 25 ft. are allowed inside the park campgrounds.
-Pets and alcohol are not allowed within the campgrounds and no water, electric or sewage hookups are available so make sure you come prepared.
+Unlike the group and RV campground, these accommodation shelters are available for you to stay in year-round.
+Since there are only eight shelters, we recommend that you make a reservation, which can be done online or by calling the park up to 11 months in advance.

 Jenny Jump State Forest has two small lakes that have healthy fish populations, making them ideal fishing spots for anglers of all ages and experience levels.
-At the Ghost Lake, a car-top boat offers anglers the chance to take their boats to fish in the deeper waters of the lake for game fish like the sunfish, catfish and largemouth bass.
-Meanwhile, at the Mountain Lake anglers with lesser ambitions can toss their fishing lines from the shore while relaxing and enjoying the scenic views of there surroundings.
+At the Ghost Lake, a car-top boat parking area offers anglers the chance to take their boats to fish in the deeper waters of the lake for game fish like the sunfish, catfish, and largemouth bass.
+Meanwhile, at the Mountain Lake, anglers with lesser ambitions can toss their fishing lines from the shore while relaxing and enjoying the scenic views of there surroundings.

-Towards the end of the Wisconsin glaciation, about 21,000 years ago, the melting ice dwindled from Jenny Jump Mountain, leaving behind massive boulders, sediments, debris and rocks in its wake.
+Towards the end of the Wisconsin Glaciation (about 21,000 years ago), the melting ice dwindled from Jenny Jump Mountain, leaving behind massive boulders, sediments, debris, and rocks in its wake.
 Surpassing a mile in denseness, this glacier leveled valleys and mountain tops that resulted in the landscape we see today.
-The sensational impact of this natural phenomena can be found all across Jenny Jump State Forest that is often visited by historians and researchers alike.
+The dramatic impact of this natural phenomenon can be found all across Jenny Jump State Forest that is often visited by historians and researchers alike.
 Exploring these glaciers is also very popular with photographers as they can take one of a kind pictures in these unique surroundings.